-It is so funny to see how some social behaviors are exactly the same between France and the US, and others are completely different.
+It is so funny to see how some social behaviours are exactly the same between France and the US, and others are completely different.
 One of the very obvious difference is the dating game.
-The French don’t “date”… So what is a man to do?

 Well, this was a big shock to me when I arrived in the US.
 I had no idea what “dating” meant.

 I understood of course a man and a woman could be interested in each other in a romantic way, let me reassure you.